aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part3.md

 .. and so on...

 Finally
-* instance.tf - has the most dependancies and thus is one of the last resources to be created.
+* instance.tf - has the most dependencies and thus is one of the last resources to be created.

 ----